ilead-cong/hic_down/README.md

 What 's more, you need
 juicertools: which can get from [https://github.com/aidenlab/juicer/wiki/Download,](https://github.com/aidenlab/juicer/wiki/Download,) if you want to analysis loop from pairsfile.
+Also, if you want show the result with coolbox ,you should get it from the site https://github.com/GangCaoLab/CoolBox.

 Quick Start
 ----------------------------------------------------------------------------------------